Validating the CROCODILE model within the AGORA galaxy simulation framework: Results and Discussion

 We also note that a key parameter to reproduce the \textit{NSFF} \gthree runs was the metal background.
 Paper II runs use a uniform background with $Z = 0.02041$, which significantly increases cooling and star formation rates. \gfour only attached metallicity values to SPH particles when turning the feedback modules on.
 Thus, \textsc{GRACKLE} did not read these values and read cooling table values for very low metallicity (essentially only taking into account primordial cooling).
 Attaching metallicity to fluid particles and fixing their value to the AGORA standard of $Z_{\rm floor} = Z_{\odot} = 0.02041$ allowed gas to cool down to $10^2$ K properly.
-In star-forming simulations, slightly changing the background can significantly affect the SFR; because increased metal cooling rates, which increase the cold-gas fraction, allow more stars to form.
-However, it is an ultimately unphysical treatment, included solely to more closely resemble present-day galaxy properties in isolated simulations.
+In~star-forming simulations, slightly changing the background can significantly affect the SFR; this is because increased metal cooling rates, which increase the cold gas fraction, allow more stars to form.
+However, this is an ultimately unphysical treatment, included solely to more closely resemble present-day galaxy properties in isolated~simulations.

-\paragraph{\textbf{Radiative Cooling: Cosmological Halos (Cal-2)}}
+\subsubsection{{Radiative} Cooling: Cosmological Halos (Cal-2)}

-In the cosmological \textit{Cal-2} runs, radiative cooling is activated for the hierarchically assembled halo.
+In the cosmological Cal-2 runs, radiative cooling is activated for the hierarchically assembled halo.
 Field projections (Figure~\ref{fig:proj_12}, columns 3--4) show that gas density and temperature distributions broadly trace the same filaments and satellite halos in both codes.
 However, \gfour's gas appears more diffuse and smoother than \gthree, consistent with our \textit{NSFF} findings.
-More strikingly, \gfour exhibits a $\sim 5\times$ higher temperature background in the diffuse IGM.

-This temperature offset persists in the phase diagrams (Figure~\ref{fig:phase_12}, right panels). \gfour's equilibrium plateau at $n \sim 10^{-26}$--$10^{-20}$ g cm$^{-3}$ sits $\sim 0.3$ dex higher than \gthree, mirroring the \textit{NSFF} offset.
-Additionally, \gfour shows less shock-heated gas at $T > 10^5$ K—a feature more similar to \textsc{GIZMO}'s and \textsc{Changa}'s behavior in Paper III.
-We attribute this to artificial thermal conduction smoothing out temperature discontinuities across shocks, reducing the hot gas mass fraction compared to \gthree.
-Conversely, \gfour produces more cold, dense gas at $T < 10^4$ K, $n > 10^{-22}$ g cm$^{-3}$, again aligning better with \textsc{GIZMO} and \textsc{CHANGA} results (see Paper III, Figure 4).
+More strikingly, \gfour exhibits a $\sim 10^{-26}$--$10^{-20}$ g cm$^{-3}$ sits $\sim 0.1$--$0.3$ dex temperature offsets and altered clump morphologies.
+These effects are subdominant to feedback-driven variations (Section~\ref{sec:fbresults}), but are important for understanding baseline systematic uncertainties.
+Our additional cooling network experiments (Section~\ref{sec:cal3coolvar}) further disentangle these~effects.